agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/benizar/cameratrapmanager>

-&ldquo;.NET desktop application for managing pictures taken by automatic camera traps&rdquo;
+".NET desktop application for managing pictures taken by automatic camera traps"

 As of 8/22, the last update appears to have been ~2016.